Learn how to explain the history of enslavement to kids with these children’s books about slavery, from the Underground Railroad to Frederick Douglas.

 5th Grade Slavery Unit in Newton

-And now slavery has come full circle in 5th grade where my daughter and her classmates are reading about Colonial America as well as reading chapter books about slaves.
+And now enslavement has come full circle in 5th grade where my daughter and her classmates are reading about Colonial America as well as reading chapter books about enslavement.

-Her teacher says, “We’ve discussed the use of slaves on Southern plantations and how important the slaves were economically for the south.”
-She asks the parents to discuss slavery with our kids by asking them questions.
+Her teacher says, “We’ve discussed the use of enslaved people on Southern plantations and how important they were economically for the south.”
+She asks the parents to discuss enslavement with our kids by asking them questions.
 Some of these questions include:

-What dangers did slaves face on the Underground Railroad?
+What dangers did enslaved people face on the Underground Railroad?

-How did people help the slaves on the Underground Railroad?
+How did people help the enslaved people on the Underground Railroad?

 What was the Underground Railroad like?